 Brought Down to Normal: Used to be chemically augmented like other Guardians into a Lightning Bruiser, before he managed to detox from the Regimen.
 This makes taking on other Guardians a risky proposition - he and Michael combined were barely able to defeat one Guardian.
 Still, even while off the Regimen, he remains a Badass.

 Functional Addict: Initially this; all Guardians use the Regimen, a specialized series of chemical supplements that turn them into Lightning Bruisers.
 Withdrawal tends to make them nuts, but Owen successfully goes through detox.

 Heel-Face Revolving Door: First he was Division, then worked with Nikita, then turned on her under the influence of a Fantastic Drug, but was defeated and went to search for the cure.
 Then joined forces with Gogol.
 Later, he's left Gogol and is allied again with Nikita and Michael.
-Then he gets his memories back and goes rogue.
+Then he gets his memories back and fights only for himself.

 Senator Madeline Pierce (Oversight codename "Gemini")

 One of the leading members of Oversight and the mother of Sean Pierce.